wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 The Court may sit elsewhere, whenever it considers it desirable, as provided in this Statute.

-### Article 4 Legal status and powers of the Court
+### Article 4---Legal status and powers of the Court

 *   1\.
 The Court shall have international legal personality.
 It shall also have such legal capacity as may be necessary for the exercise of its functions and the fulfilment of its purposes.